o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ### Server

 All the backend server logic is placed inside the `server`directory.
-We won't cover every single file or directory, but we want to introduce the most important ones which are the `ML` and `data` directories and the `server/service/TwitterCrawler.js` file.
+We won't cover every single file or directory here, but we want to introduce the most important ones which are the `ML` and `data` directories and the `server/service/TwitterCrawler.js` file.

 #### ML
-Inside the ML directory we have all code which is related to the machine learning tasks, like sentiment analysis, topic detection and trend detection.
+Inside the `ML` directory we placed all files which are related to the machine learning tasks, like sentiment analysis, topic detection and trend detection.
 It is divided in three subdirectories `Java`, `Python` and `R` to seperate the different programming languages.
-Also in the top level of `ML` you can find the wrapper files for incorporating the different programming languages with Javascript, `ml_wrapper.js` and `preprocess.js`.
+In the top level of `ML` you can find the wrapper files for incorporating the different programming languages with Javascript, `ml_wrapper.js` and `preprocess.js`.
 To let the different programming files work together we use Node's opportunity to spawn child processes and capture the output of these.
-With that procedure we can spawn the machine learning tasks asynchronously to the main process, which leads to the fact that the main thread is blocked or influenced by executing foreign code.
-In the following we want to explain how we integrated the different files into the server application
+With that procedure we can spawn the machine learning tasks asynchronously to the main process, which leads to the fact that the main thread is not blocked or influenced by executing foreign code.
+In the following we want to explain how we integration works in detail.

 ##### Preface (Important Notice)

 It is not possible to pass complex data types and structures from Javascript to R, Python or Java.
-It can either be a **plain string** or a **JSON encoded string** which then needs to be parsed by the executed application.
+It can either be a **plain string** or a **JSON encoded string** which then needs to be parsed by the executed file.
 The same applies for the output.
-If the foreign code wants to output an complex object it is the best practice to convert to a JSON representation so that the server can easily read it.
+If the foreign code wants to output an complex object it is the best practice to convert it to a JSON representation so that the Node.js proceess can easily work with it.

-__Possible packages and modules to use__
+__Possible packages and modules to use with JSON__
 * __R__ with [RJSONIO](https://cran.r-project.org/web/packages/RJSONIO/index.html)
 * __Pyhton__ with [JSON Module](https://docs.python.org/2/library/json.html)
 * __Java__ with [org.json library](https://github.com/stleary/JSON-java)

 __Paths__
-When the foreign code needs access to some other files inside the R directory it is mandatory to know that all those files are executed in the scope of `server/`.
+When the foreign code needs access to some other files inside a directory it is mandatory to know that all files are executed in the scope of `./server/`.
 For example if a Python file needs to load a model from the Python directory it has to do it with the relative path `./ML/Python/filename.bin`.

 __Examples__
-All examples in JavaScript are written in ES6.
+All examples in JavaScript are written with ES6.

 ##### R
 For integrating R with the server we are using a package called [r-script](https://github.com/joshkatz/r-script) package.
-It comes with an R function called `needs()`.
+It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
-This ensures that the different packages which are needed by our R scripts are installed and loaded in the correct way.
-Therefore every R file has to use `needs()` instead `ìnstall.package("packageName")` and `require("package")/load("package")`.
-Also it is recommended  to put all functions at the top of the R files.
+This ensures that the different packages which are required by our scripts are installed and loaded in the correct way.
+Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
+Also it is recommended to place all functions at the top of the R files.
-To send data to the R process from and back to the Javascript we can attach data to the R process like so:
+To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:

-*Javascript*
+*JavaScript*
 ```
 R("example/test.R")
   .data({message: tweet.message })